 Strategic Co-ordinating Body for Health of the Public Research (SCHOPR)

 A key recommendation of the ‘Improving the Health of the Public by 2040’ report was to establish a new coordinating body to identify priority areas of research to improve the health of the public and help make sure research is translated into public benefit.
-To implement this recommendation, a new UK Strategic Co-ordinating Body for Health of the Public Research (SCHOPR) will be chaired by Professor Dame Anne Johnson as a sub-board of the Office of Strategic Co-ordination of Health Research.
-More information can be found here.
+To implement this recommendation, a new UK Strategic Co-ordinating Body for Health of the Public Research (SCHOPR), chaired by Professor Dame Anne Johnson FMedSci, has been established as a sub-board of the Office of Strategic Co-ordination of Health Research.

 Developing the next generation of researchers and practitioners

 The report emphasises the need to significantly increase transdisciplinary research capability, in a way that harnesses the changing drivers of health.
 To contribute to this ambition, the Academy has launched a new grant scheme called Springboard - Health of the Public 2040 to help further the careers of newly independent researchers working in the health social sciences and medical humanities.